PTSD (Post Traumatic Stress Disorder)

 The success they have achieved with neurofeedback since it was introduced has been dramatic.
 Mirjana has said that this is one of the few interventions that makes a big difference.
 The hospital has agreed and has now adopted neurofeedback more broadly for other patients.

-To learn more about how neurofeedback can help you, please call the Center for Brain Training at 561-744-7616 to find out more information and receive a free consultation, or fill out the Contact form and submit it to us.
+To learn more about how neurofeedback can help you, please call the Center for Brain Training at 561-744-7616 to find out more information and schedule a consultation, or fill out the Contact form and submit it to us.
 We’ll get back to you shortly.